Indian Regional Navigation Satellite System

 The IRNSS Navigation System will serve a number of applications.
 It will be used for terrestrial, aerial and marine navigation, precise timing, mapping and geodetic data acquisition, disaster management and vehicle tracking and fleet management.

 IRNSS-1A was launched in July 2013 and has since then completed extensive testing and acceptance checks to make sure the spacecraft was operational and its navigation signals worked as expected before allowing the rest of the constellation to launch.
-IRNSS-1B launched in April 4, 2014 and operates from a Geosynchronous Orbit inclined 29 degrees to cover India and surrounding regions.
+It operates from Geosynchronous Orbit at 55° East, inclined 28°.
+IRNSS-1B launched in April 4, 2014 and operates from a Geosynchronous Orbit, also at 55°E with a 180° phasing to IRNSS-1A.
+The 1C satellite headed into orbit in October 2014 and builds the centerpiece of the constellation in Geostationary Orbit at 83° E. Launching in March 2015, IRNSS-1D aimed for the 111° GSO slot and is currently (Jan 2016) found in a 30° orbit at 108°.